fluff-shark/dependency-extractor/README.md

 By combining complexity metrics with the import graph, it *seems* to me like we can improve our metrics overall.

-Again, these `.yaml` files may contribute by working out import graph ahead of time.
+Perhaps this tool could contribute to a solution by extracting that import graph.

 ### Contributing